philnash/pirate-api/README.md

 Thanks very much to [Tim Moses](https://tim.moses.com/) the creator of the [Pirate Monkeyness API](https://pirate.monkeyness.com/api.html).
 It is a free service and it makes me very happy that it exists.

+## What's a pirate's favourite programming language?

+> Ye might reckon a pirate's fav'rit programmin' language be R, but his first
+> love be the C!"